christocracy/cordova-plugin-background-geolocation/README.md

 On WP8 the plugin does not support the Stationairy location and does not implement ```getStationaryLocation()```, ```onPaceChange()```, and ```finish()```
 Keep in mind that it is **not** possible to start the plugin on WP8 at the pause event of Cordova/PhoneGap because the app is suspended immediately.
 So make sure you fire start() before the app is closed.
-At this moment there is no debug mode in WP8 with background audio signals
+At this moment there is no debug mode in WP8 with background audio signals.

 ### Config